 Interestingly, Jez Humble was the first product manager of GoCD, and was around while these naming decisions were made.
 Rumour has it that he regrets the choice of the overloaded term, "Pipeline". :)

 The previously defined concepts of a Pipeline, Artifact and Pipeline Dependency (chaining of pipelines) come together to enable a true end-to-end Deployment Pipeline, which is known as a Value Stream Map (VSM) in GoCD.
 The ability to do this, and so this concept is important because:

 To use a Value Stream Map in GoCD, you don't really need to do anything.
-If you've pipelines which use pipeline dependencies, then you can always get a VSM at the click of a button.
+If you have pipelines which use pipeline dependencies, then you can always get a VSM at the click of a button.
 Here is a dashboard view of pipelines which map to the example shown in the concept.
-Clicking on the label (marked in red boxes) of any of the pipelines shows the VSM from the perspective of that pipeline:
+Clicking on the VSM link (marked in red boxes) in any of the pipeline tiles shows the VSM from the perspective of that pipeline:

-Clicking on the label of the "Production" pipeline, takes you to its Value Stream Map, in which all of its upstream pipelines and their source control materials are shown.
+Clicking on the VSM link of the "Production" pipeline takes you to its Value Stream Map, in which all of its upstream pipelines and their source control materials are shown.

-Clicking on the label of the "Build" pipeline, either from the dashboard or the VSM view above, takes you to a similar view with the perspective of the "Build" pipeline instance you clicked on.
+Clicking on the VSM link of the "Build" pipeline, either from the dashboard or the VSM view above, takes you to a similar view with the perspective of the "Build" pipeline instance.
 It is shown below.
 You can see that the source material of "CapacityTesting" pipeline is not shown, because it is not directly downstream of the "Build" pipeline.

 Now, that we know about the VSM, let's delve a little deeper into powerful concepts called fan-in and fan-out, which the VSM visualizes.